eshyong/http-server/README.md

 HTTP-Server
 ===========

 A toy HTTP server, with support for multi-process and multi-threading.
+Includes a PHP interpreter!

 Usage: